How to be successful in the recruitment process for the NHS graduate management schemes

 Successful candidates use the information that the NHS provides

-One tip, though: use Facebook, Twitter and the like to ask the recruiters questions, but make sure that you are not asking them something that they’ve already provided the answer for.
+One tip: use Facebook, Twitter and the like to ask the recruiters questions, but make sure that you are not asking them something that they’ve already provided the answer for.
 ‘We are more than happy to answer questions, but slow down and take the time to read the information that is already there,’ advises Rob.
 ‘Think about how you are presenting yourself when you ask a question.’

 Rob has already told us that the calibre of people who progress through the selection process is high, and it will help if your application indicates that you have participated in a range of activities (in a meaningful way).
 However, these don’t necessarily have to be ‘big’, ‘headline-grabbing’ activities – you don’t have to have raised thousands of pounds single-handedly for charity, for example.
 Rather, it could be that you have volunteered for a student-run Samaritans service for a considerable period of time.
 ‘It doesn’t matter exactly what you have achieved inside or outside of your studies,’ says Rob.
 ‘We are looking for people who can tell us – with evidence – why they are great.’
 You can read TARGETjobs' advice on how to clearly articulate your strengths in our feature on how to sell yourself if you are a shy job-hunter.

 In terms of particular activities that would enhance your application, you don’t need to have done any work experience within the NHS, but you might find that volunteering in a hospital gives you a greater understanding of the issues facing the NHS.
+You can contact your local NHS hospital/organisation to ask about volunteering.

 Successful candidates have good interpersonal skills